rewonc/rewonc.github.io-deprecated/_posts/2014-11-03-A-thousand-nails-and-three-threads.markdown

 Ok, that's a good list of stuff to begin improving.

 ##Second try

-####Low-hanging fruit
+###Low-hanging fruit

-So as we didn't actually reach our number of successfully drawn lines, an easy way to draw more lines would be to just add more nodes and lighten the stroke on the lines.
+So as we didn't actually reach our target of successfully drawn lines, an easy way to improve the quality would be to add more nodes and lighten the stroke on the lines to get more lines drawn.
+{% highlight javascript %}
 //double the dimensions of our grid (4x more nodes) var grid = generateSimpleRectangularNailGrid({width: 60, height: 108});
 //Halve the strength of the stroke var STROKE_INTENSITY = 32;
+{% endhighlight %}

 Here's the results from that (left: before, right: after).
 This time, it easily drew ~4500 lines: